Philosophy of Humor

 A version of the Incongruity Theory that gave it more philosophical significance than Kant’s version is that of Arthur Schopenhauer (1818/1844 [1907]).
 While Kant located the lack of fit in humor between our expectations and our experience, Schopenhauer locates it between our sense perceptions of things and our abstract rational knowledge of those same things.
 We perceive unique individual things with many properties.
 But when we group our sense perceptions under abstract concepts, we focus on just one or a few properties of any individual thing.
 Thus we lump quite different things under one concept and one word.
 Think, for example, of a Chihuahua and a St. Bernard categorized under dog.
 For Schopenhauer, humor arises when we suddenly notice the incongruity between a concept and a perception that are supposed to be of the same thing.

 As an example, Schopenhauer tells of the prison guards who allowed a convict to play cards with them, but when they caught him cheating, they kicked him out.
 He comments, “They let themselves be led by the general conception, ‘Bad companions are turned out,’ and forget that he is also a prisoner, i. e., one whom they ought to hold fast” (Supplement to Book I: Ch.
 8).
-He also comments on an Austrian joke (the equivalent of a Polish joke in the U.S. a few decades ago):
+He also comments on an Austrian joke (the equivalent of a Polish joke in the U.S. in the 1960s):

 When someone had declared that he was fond of walking alone, an Austrian said to him: “You like walking alone; so do I: therefore we can go together.”
 He starts from the conception, “A pleasure which two love they can enjoy in common,” and subsumes under it the very case which excludes community.